 When I first launched BRIT my focus was on making everything we do as positive as possible for young people facing adversity.
 I had gone through my own dark times and I was determined that the young people involved in BRIT did not dwell on difficult and often very sad experiences.
 I steered BRIT away from any sympathy angle as it was not a healthy position for me personally and I wanted to protect young people from feeling used in any form of exposure to the media or the public.

-for the future following completion of their courses
+Talking with students about their aspirations for the future following completion of their courses |

 I am proud of how BRIT is progressing, but I realize that many people do not truly understand the need for BRIT and the challenges our young people face.
 As I am out on the road, young people are talking and sharing their stories with me.
 I am meeting hundreds of young people facing adversity each week and their experiences underpin the need for a BRIT Centre of Inspiration.
 I have struggled as to whether to share these stories or not as they are the driving force behind our vision, however I never want young people to feel that they are being used by BRIT to elicit an emotional response from the public.
 We need to find a visionary way to protect young people and at the same time, gain support for funding from businesses and also the support of the public.